-Neoplatycerus tshernyshevi sp.n. was found by me in the collections of the University of California (Riverside, USA) during my visit there in 1997.
-Previously described species of Neoplatycerus are primary endoparasitoids of mealybugs (Homoptera: Pseudococcidae) including those injurious to such important cultivated plants as grapes (Vitis vinifera), mango (Mangifera indica) and pomegranate (Punica granatum).
+I have found Neoplatycerus tshernyshevi sp.n. in the collection of the University of California (Riverside, USA) during my visit there in 1997.
+All previously described species of Neoplatycerus are primary endoparasitoids of mealybugs (Homoptera: Pseudococcidae) including those injurious to such important cultivated plants as grapes (Vitis vinifera), mango (Mangifera indica) and pomegranate (Punica granatum).
 They might be used in programs of classical biological control and integrated pest management.
-Earlier the genus Neoplatycerus was not indicated for Australia.
+In addition, the genus Neoplatycerus was not previously recorded for Australia.